Documentation

 How did this distribution emerge?

 The first version was built in early 2025.
 It originated as a personal project based on Debian/Parrot but was shelved for a period.
-When rediscovered in the archives, the core structure was found too powerful to be wasted; the base was updated with Kali and the decision was made to open it to the community.
+When rediscovered in the archives, the core structure was found too powerful to be wasted; the system was eventually rebuilt on Kali Linux and released to the community.

 Bug Reports